-Developed for over 40 years, Flood Modeller’s solvers are some of the fastest and most robust solutions available.
-It makes them an ideal choice for a wide-range of applications, from site specific studies to modelling entire catchments or countries.
+Developed for nearly 50 years, Flood Modeller’s solvers are some of the fastest and most robust solutions available.
+It makes them an ideal choice for a wide range of applications, from site specific studies to modelling entire catchments or countries.

 1D river solvers

-Developed for over 40 years, the industry-leading 1D river solvers provide a comprehensive range of methods for simulating flows and levels in open channels, floodplains, reservoirs and estuaries.
-Capable of modelling subcritical, supercritical and transitional flow regimes, they can be confidently applied to a wide-range of applications, from steep river flows to tidally influenced estuaries.
-It also includes flood routing capabilities, providing users with a simplified way to calculate downstream discharges.
+Our industry-leading 1D river solvers are capable of modelling subcritical, supercritical and transitional flow regimes, they can be confidently applied to a wide-range of applications, from steep river flows to tidally influenced estuaries.

 2D ADI solver